jndiogo/sibila/docs/getting-started.md

 model = LlamaCppModel(model_path,
                       genconf=GenConf(temperature=1))

-# the instructions or system command: speak like a pirate!
+# the instruction or system command: speak like a pirate!
 inst_text = "You speak like a pirate."

 # the in prompt
 in_text = "Hello there?"
 print(in_text)

-# query the model with instructions and in text
+# query the model with instruction and "in" text
 text = model.query_gen(inst_text, in_text)
 print(text)
 ```